-When your student loan is forgiven, it means that the debt is cancelled and you will no longer be obligated to pay it.
-There are quite a number of loan forgiveness programs today that encourage learners to pursue career in fields that typically rake up huge student debts or even have lower wages in the job market.
-In return for years of services in an occupation or field, your student loan may be done away with in entirety or partly.
+When your student loan is forgiven, it means that the debt is canceled and you will no longer be obligated to pay it.
+There are quite a number of loan forgiveness programs today that encourage learners to pursue a career in fields that typically rake up huge student debts or even have lower wages in the job market.
+In return for years of services in an occupation or field, your student loan may be done away with in partly or entirely.

 In most cases, you may be required to provide several years of service in a qualifying occupation, career, or volunteer your services to a charity.
 These programs are designed to encourage young people not to shy away from pursuing careers that may offer low, courses that take longer than usual to complete, and those that can get quite expensive in the long run.

 Are you eligible for a loan forgiveness program?

 Student loan forgiveness is the best way for you to pay off your college loan debt.
 You may qualify for the relief if: